minollisantiago/HyperPyText/README.md

 ```
 src/app/db/
 ├── auth/
+│   ├── migrations/
+│   │   ├── __init__.py
+│   │   └── auth_{timestamp}.py
 │   ├── __init__.py
-│   ├── piccolo_conf.py
-│   └── ...
+│   └── piccolo_conf.py
+│...

 ```

 **Session Auth**
-Piccolo has a side project called piccolo-api that provides with some useful tools for ASGI applications, including built in authentication, admin interface, etc.
+Piccolo has a side project called piccolo-api that provides with some useful tools for ASGI applications, including built in authentication, admin interface and endpoints for authentication, we will be using our own endpoints templates.

 Piccolo [recommends using session auth](https://piccolo-api.readthedocs.io/en/latest/which_authentication/index.html) for most apps, so we are going with that.